FAQs

 Do Educate Together School’s celebrate Christmas?

 Educate Together School’s learn about different religious celebrations and festivals throughout the school year.
 They learn about Christmas as a Christian celebration.
-New Ross ETNS has a annual winter assembly which the children’s families are invited to.
+At New Ross ETNS, we celebrate the season with an inclusive and joyful Winter Assembly in December.
+Families are warmly invited to join us for this special occasion and it is one of the highlights of the year.

 Question 5: